bernerus/TetrodeBoards/Testing.md

 ##### Install the 748

 Now it's time to put in the 748 in its socket.
 IMPORTANT!
 Do not continue without it or you will burn R13 due to VDR1 clamping the overvoltage produced without the 748 regulating it down below 400V.
-Observe the ploarity of the 748.
+Observe the polarity of the 748.

 ##### Connect the 330 volt winding